ZeekNexus/Xbox360-Controller-Visualiser/README.md

 # Xbox360-Controller-Visualiser
-For my old rip-off model of the wireless xbox360 controller known to work on firefox & chrome on ubuntu 18.04.3 LTS
+- For my old rip-off model of the wireless xbox360 controller
+- known to work on firefox & chrome

 # host index.html from python:
   `python3 -m http.server`